-On the third week of the class.
-Dr. Craig Schmitt (Director of Engaged Learning & Outreach) will conduct a workshop to prepare students for future interviews.
-In order to receive course points for this assignment, students will be required to conduct research with 2 different organizations and meet with Dr. Schmitt in groups about the assignment.
-Additional details are provided on Canvas.
+On the third week of the class students will hear from Dr. Craig Schmitt (Previous Director of Engaged Learning & Outreach) who will conduct a video workshop to prepare students for future interviews.
+In order to receive course points for this assignment, students will be required to conduct research with 2 different organizations and meet with Brian Avery (the new Director of Engaged Learning and Outreach) and complete the assignment on Canvas.